duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/installing_duckpan.md

-# DuckPAN
+# Installing DuckPAN

 **The DuckDuckHack Testing Tool**

-DuckPAN is an application built to provide developers a testing environment for DuckDuckHack Instant Answers.
-It allows you to test instant answer triggers and preview their visual design and output.
+DuckPAN is an application built to provide developers an environment for DuckDuckHack Instant Answers.
+It allows you to try out your creations and preview their visual design and output.
+This is only required when developing Spice or Goodies.

 ## Disclaimer

 Currently, DuckPAN has been developed on, and works well with **Ubuntu**.
-More specifically, we regularly build, test and run DuckPAN on **Ubuntu 12.04**.
+More specifically, we regularly build, test, and run DuckPAN on **Ubuntu 12.04**.
 We have also successfully installed and run DuckPAN on older and newer Ubuntu releases, e.g. Ubuntu 10.04, 12.10, and 13.04.

 Developers have also been successful running DuckPAN on other Linux distros (e.g. Arch, Debian), but **we make no promises that it will work outside of Ubuntu**.

-As well, **there have been reported issues with installing DuckPAN on Mac OSX and Windows**, so we don't recommend you go down that path.
+Also, **there have been reported issues with installing DuckPAN on Mac OS X and Windows**, so we don't recommend you go down that path.

-That being said, we are more than willing to help you debug any installation problems, so please come to us with your problems and we'll try to get your issues sorted out.
-If you'd like some help from our community, feel free to engage with them on the [DuckDuckGo forum](http://duck.co/)
+That being said, we are more than willing to help you debug any installation problems, so please come to us with your problems, and we'll try to get your issues sorted out.
+If you'd like some help from our community, feel free to engage with them on the [DuckDuckGo forum](http://duck.co/), the [DuckDuckHack e-mail list](https://www.listbox.com/subscribe/?list_id=197814), or on our [IRC channel](http://webchat.freenode.net/?channels=duckduckgo).

 ## Getting Started

-The easiest way to get started with DuckPAN is to either:

-- Use our DuckDuckHack development virtual machine image ([see below](#duckduckhack-development-virtual-machine)); or
+The easiest way to get started with DuckPAN is to use our DuckDuckHack development virtual machine image ([see below](#duckduckhack-development-virtual-machine)), but there are also other ways of doing it:

-- Use the Vagrant virtual environment to run DuckDuckHack ([see below](#vagrant-virtual-environment)); or
+- Use the Vagrant virtual environment to run DuckDuckHack ([see below](#vagrant-virtual-environment))
-- Download and install [Ubuntu](http://www.ubuntu.com/download) yourself; or
+- Download and install [Ubuntu](http://www.ubuntu.com/download) yourself.
-- Download and install a different Linux distro (but as mentioned above, you may run into issues).

 **If you're going to use our virtual machine** please continue reading.
 If not, go setup your OS and continue with the DuckPAN [installation instructions](#installing-duckpan) below.

 ## DuckDuckHack Development Virtual Machine

-The purpose of our DuckDuckHack VM is to provide a sandbox for DuckDuckGo Instant Answer development that is quick to set up and start working with.
+Our virtual machines have everything you need to start developing your instant answers right away.

 #### DDH VM Breakdown